What is sludge bulking?

 There are two types of sludge bulking: filamentous and viscous.
 Filamentous bulking is caused by the proliferation of filamentous organisms.
 Filamentous organisms grow as long strands which, when over abundant, results in a looser sludge that does not compact.
 Viscous bulking is caused by the biomass producing excessive quantities of extracellular polysaccharides (EPS).
 EPS acts like a sponge, retaining water and reducing sludge compaction.
 Sludge bulking can be caused by various problems including low dissolved oxygen, low food to microorganism ratio, nutrient deficiencies and toxicity.

 Sludge bulking is traditionally identified using a combination of microscopy and measurement of sludge volume index (SVI).
 SVI is calculated as the ratio of the total suspended solids concentration to the volume of sludge after 30 minutes of settling.
 While both these methods are adequate at identifying bulking, they are time consuming and, due to the accuracy of the tests, might not identify a bulking event until it is well underway.
-This results in corrective actions being taken after the bulking event becomes a significant issue.
+With these methods, corrective action can only happen after the bulking event occurs, instead of identifying the problem before it becomes an issue.

 Adenosine Triphosphate (ATP) quantifies small changes in sludge bulking, allowing you to take corrective action early.
 During sludge bulking ATP tests the mixed liquor is passed through a screen and ATP is measured on the retained sludge and the original sample.
 When bulking events occur, more sludge is retained on the screen.
 Results are typically represented as the fraction of retained ATP to total ATP.